-Knife-edge Covid pass vote will not be re-run
+Covid passes: Tory who missed crucial Senedd vote was at party conference

 - Published

-Plans for compulsory Covid passes in nightclubs and big events in Wales will not be put to the Senedd again.
+A Conservative politician who missed a crucial vote on compulsory Covid passes in nightclubs and big events in Wales was at the Tory party conference in Manchester at the time.

-Ministers won a vote on Tuesday night, allowing the passes to come into force from next Monday.
+Gareth Davies says he was "upset, frustrated and angry" that he was unable to access the Senedd's remote voting system.

-But that only happened because one Conservative Member of the Senedd (MS), Gareth Davies, did not take part.
-The party has not explained where he was.
+Health Minister Eluned Morgan has said the vote will not be re-run.

-Eluned Morgan, Health Minister, said re-running votes is not "how democratic processes work".
+The Senedd's Presiding Officer Elin Jones said he had been given "every opportunity to be present".

-The Night Time Industries Association called for the vote to be held again, but none of the Senedd's party groups have done so.
+The Night Time Industries Association called for the decision to be taken again, but that has not been echoed by any of the Senedd's party groups.

 Under the new law evidence of full vaccination or a negative Covid test within 48 hours will be required when visiting nightclubs or large events.